cap-js/data-privacy/README.md

 - In the current sample there is only one application, which is responsible for data subjects and transactional data.
 However reality is more complex.
 We plan to offer proper multi-service mashup support, so DRM still works, when the data subject is from a different application.
 - Testing is still in progress
 - Allow for paths in the Communication.Contact annotation and resolve them for DRM behind the scences.
+- Ensure that same modelling concepts are possible with DRM as they are with PDM.
+With PDM you can currently model in any way and it should be supported.
+E.g. missing backlinks in children are added and @PersonalData.FieldSemantics annotations are also detected in (nested) compositon to one children.

 # Troubleshooting